 Is the only HOPE that can bring my wounded heart to a stable condition.

-Robyn Whitaker lives in Texas with her beloved husband of 32 years.
-She has an adventurous heart that is learning to breathe.
-Lover of truth, seeker of story, aspiring author and newborn dreamer, this mother of three is in search of redemption and living her Kingdom purpose.
+Robyn Whitaker lives in Texas with her kind and generous husband of 39 years and has three beautiful daughters.
+She has an adventurous heart that has learned to breathe.
+Lover of truth, therapist, seeker of story, author and dreamer.
+Robyn is a woman unbecoming everything that isn’t her so she can be who she was meant to be in the first place.
 Robyn writes here. n